aelzenaar/ncea-notes/unibooks.md

 This list is an effort to make a list similar to the [Chicago undergrad bibliography](https://www.ocf.berkeley.edu/~abhishek/chicmath.htm), but tailored more towards the UoA curriculum.

+## Culture

+ * Paul Halmos, _I Want to be a Mathematician_: As he explains in the preface, this isn't an autobiography.
+It has a chapter entitled "how to do everything", so practical life advice is included.
+ * Paul Lockhart, [_A Mathematician's Lament_](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf): A complaint about the U.S. education system
+   that is somewhat relevant to NZ.
+ * Underwood Dudley, _A Budget of Trisections_ and _Mathematical Cranks_: Both very funny, quite quick to read!
+In _Trisections_, Dudley goes through a selection of attempts to [trisect the angle](https://en.wikipedia.org/wiki/Angle_trisection) using only a straightedge and compass (proved impossible by Wantzel in 1837).
+   _Cranks_ is a short collection of random stories.

 ## Stage I: MATHS 150/253

 I don't really have opinions on stage I texts, they're all pretty rubbish!